All About Paralegals and Legal Assistants

 - Gather and analyze research data, such as statutes, decisions, and legal articles, codes, and documents.

-Paralegals and Legal Assistants state the following job skills are important in their day-to-day work.
+When polled, Paralegals and Legal Assistants say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.